 - PayPal – Good for writing services and invoicing clients for content.
 Not always good for adult products or sex work services.

-- QuickBooks Self-Employed – Use this link and save 50 percent off for a year
+- QuickBooks Self-Employed – Use this link and save 50 percent off for six months

 Blogging and Podcasting Tools